molleindustria/likelike-online/README.md

 * Refresh our app so the new files are shown in the editor and published `refresh`

+**Warning** A free Glitch account has a limit of 4000 requests per hour, this projects loads a lot of individual image assets so you can go over the limit pretty easily.
+Consider purchasing a paid account for a public-facing project.

 ## The .env file

 .env is a text file in the root folder that contains private variables, in this case admin usernames and passwords and the port used by the project.
 It's not published on github and it's not automatically published on glitch so you may have to create it manually and/or copy paste the content in the glitch editor and/or in your code editor if you are running is as a local project.

-An example of .env file for LIKELIKE online:
+An example of .env file for LIKELIKE online is:

 ```javascript
 ADMINS=adminname1|pass1,adminname2|pass2